-Category Traditional Sauna Infrared Sauna Health benefits Encourages detoxifying perspiration Relieves aches and pains, promotes relaxation Relieves symptoms of sinus congestion from colds and allergies (steam) Encourages detoxifying perspiration Relieves aches and pains, promotes relaxation Because of the lower heat threshold and the fact that it uses light instead of heat, infrared saunas are better for treating types of chronic muscle or joint pain; your body absorbs more of it, so it gets deeper into your body.
+Category Traditional Sauna Infrared Sauna Health benefits Encourages detoxifying perspiration Relieves aches and pains, promotes relaxation Relieves symptoms of sinus congestion from colds and allergies (steam) Encourages detoxifying perspiration Relieves aches and pains, promote relaxation Because of the lower heat threshold and the fact that it uses light instead of heat, infrared saunas are better for treating typ of chronic muscle or joint pain; your body absorbs more of it, so gets deeper into your body.
 Energy Use Low energy use Low energy use Other notable mentions Proper ventilation will be required Since water isn't used with an infrared sauna, there's no concern about ventilation.
 It's a completely dry heat that maxes out at 150 degrees.
-The EMR (electromagnetic radiation) and EF (electrical field) on some models that utilize certain technology are lower than the ambient in your home.
+The EMR (electromagnetic radiation and EF (electrical field) on some models that utilize certain technology are lower than the ambient in your home.
 The EMR and EF levels are far below even Sweden's toughest radiation standards.
 Options, sizing, and pricing Please check out our options/sizing guide and pricing section to get started and please reach out directly to your local sauna dealer to talk more specifics!
-Please check out both our options/ sizing guide and pricing section to get started and please reach out directly to your local sauna dealer to talk more specifics!
-What is right for me?
-Test it out!
-Resources: Mainely Tubs: The Complete Guide to Banktps://www.finnleo.com/infrared-saunas, Custome Traditional vs. Infrared Sauna Whitepaper ,
+Please check out both our options/ sizing guide and pricing section to get started and please reach out directly to your local sauna dealer t talk more specifics!